 Another option if you’re looking to burn calories but you’re short on time is to start including hills during your walks.
 This will help you burn more calories than walking on flat terrain, and you don’t have to go farther or faster to accomplish it.

 Make sure that you pump your arms as you go up hills, and you will even get a little bit of an upper body workout.
-Runners know that hills are speedwork in disguise and without being likely to induce injuries.
+Runners know that hills are speedwork in disguise.
+All the benefits of running uphill and less likely to induce injuries.

 What are Some Tips for Walking With Weights?

-If you’re absolutely insistent that you want to use weights while walking, you’ll want to follow these guidelines so that you minimize your risk of injury.
+If you’re absolutely insistent that you want to use weights while walking, follow these guidelines so that you minimize your risk of injury.

 Use a Weight Vest or Belt

-A weight vest or a belt is a safer choice because it distributes the weight more naturally and it’s at your center of gravity.
+A weight vest or a belt the safest choice because it distributes the weight more naturally and it’s at your center of gravity.
 The best place to add weight is around the trunk because it impacts your body’s mechanical processes the least.